CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 1. First create a Dockerfile

 A Dockerfile contains a set of instructions to build a docker image of your interest.
 The `FROM` directive is used to pull a base image from a repository.
 This image already includes some system dependecies and possibly Conda, R and/or some Python/R packages. `FROM` command must always be the first one in Dockerfile.
 Then, the commands beginning with `RUN` are the commands you would normally execute on your terminal and add additional layers on the top of base image.
-The `CMD` directive executes any initial scripts every time you launch the docker container.

 #### Jupyter notebook example
 For JupyterLab with some conda packages use the following as minimal example: